Tokens

 });

-Set up a webhook in FusionAuth
+Set up a webhook in FusionAuth.

 We can now revoke a user’s refresh token and FusionAuth will broadcast the event to our Webhook.
 The Webhook then updates the JWTManager which will cause JWTs for that user to be revoked.

 If you are using FusionAuth, you can use the Webhook and Event system to build this feature into your application quickly.
 We are also writing JWTManager implementations into each of our client libraries so you don’t have to write those yourself.
-At the time of this writing, the Java and Node clients both have a JWTManager you can use.
+At the time of this writing, the Java and Typescript clients both have a JWTManager you can use.
 The other languages might have a JWTManager implementation now but if they don’t, just submit a support ticket or a GitHub issue and we will write one for you.